September 29, 2020 – Check out more profiles and community stories from the Heart of Bellevue campaign.

 Face-to-face interactions have quickly become an underestimated source of joy and nostalgia – something we crave like a favorite meal.
 In an era of portable convenience and virtual reality, one local nonprofit has made a remarkable stride in helping bridge the socially distant divide: create a festival that can travel in your pocket.

-Amid cancellations at concert venues far and wide, methods of creating and sharing music have found different avenues to flourish during the pandemic.
+Amid cancellations at concert venues far and wide, methods of creating and sharing music needed different outlets to reach ears during the pandemic.

-Original acts in the Pocketgrass series are packaged and delivered in the form of an online variety show that features all manner of artistic movers and shakers.
-From performance artists to magicians, storytellers to songwriters, crowd favorites and new collaborators have assembled to launch a captivating experience that will be remembered fondly post-pandemic.
+Original acts in the Pocketgrass series are packaged and delivered in the form of an online variety show, featuring all manner of creative movers and shakers.
+From magicians to singer-songwriters, returning performers and new collaborators have assembled to launch a captivating experience to ensure live entertainment can still reach audiences.

-An introduction from avid cook “Aunt Mama” kicked off the first episode with stirring words on the communal qualities of food and music and how those widely shared passions invariably connect people.
+An introduction from a lively character, “Aunt Mama,” kicked off the first episode with stirring words on the universal qualities of food and music and how those widely shared passions connect people.
 Blackberries were the motif that guided the first episode, complete with a delicious recipe viewers could follow and whip up in their own kitchens.

-Among the latest developments in academic initiatives for youth involved in these extracurricular programs, the Youth Orchestra has partnered with local high school students and Seattle Pacific University to organize a virtual concert slated to premiere in the spring.
-In preparation for an upcoming performance series, members of the Youth Academy are expected to reconvene on a quarterly basis with Education Director Beth Fortune and legendary performing artist Joe Kraven, who performed with Jerry Garcia from The Grateful Dead and helped pioneer these novel instructional programs in 1994 before similar scholastic pursuits gained traction across the country.
+Extracurricular activities are also offered to expand artistic outreach, like the Youth Orchestra, partnering with local high school students and Seattle Pacific University to organize a virtual concert for the spring.
+An upcoming performance series by the Youth Academy will also reunite students to rehearse with Education Director Beth Fortune and legendary performing artist Joe Kraven, who performed with Jerry Garcia from The Grateful Dead and helped pioneer these programs over two decades ago.

-While Wintergrass coordinators have unanimously decided to cancel the 2021 festival, any tickets booked in advance will continue to be refunded.
-Although, Tyner said a number of people have kindly offered to invest that purchase as a donation to the organization instead, effectively restoring a little faith in humanity.
-Additionally, thanks to financial support from the Arts Commission Program and generous grants from the City of Bellevue and 4Culture, Tyner said Acoustic Sound has fortunately been able to keep its virtual doors open.
+With Wintergrass cancelled for its 2021 season, tickets booked in advance will be fully refunded, though Tyner said some people have kindly donated their refund back to the organization.
+Financial support from the Arts Commission Program and generous grants from the City of Bellevue and 4Culture have also helped Acoustic Sound keep its virtual doors open.

 “We’re pretty excited about the future, we’re still moving forward.”